RichieRob/PredictionPerpsDocs/docs/FullReadMe/WhatIsIt.md

 ## What Is It?

-Prediction Perps creates **tradable leaderboards** — markets where many positions compete for a share of one fixed pool of value.
+Prediction Perps creates tradable leaderboards, where positions battle for dominance in resolutionless prediction markets with prices dynamically shifting as traders back their picks.

+something like this
 Each leaderboard tracks a single theme: it might show which crypto influencer holds the most attention, which footballer is most in form, or which technology trend is gaining momentum.
 Inside that leaderboard, every position represents one competitor.
 When traders buy a position, its share of the total increases while the others decrease.
 The overall value always remains the same — it’s simply redistributed as sentiment changes.